nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to mark an order by a customer as completed.
-2. User finds the order they want to mark as completed.
+1. User finds the order they want to mark as completed.
-3. User specifies the index of the order.
+2. User specifies the index of the order.
-4. SellSavvy updates the status of the order and indicates that the action is successful.
+3. SellSavvy updates the status of the order and indicates that the action is successful.

 Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The specified order is already marked as "Completed".
-    * 3a1.
+    * 2a1.
 SellSavvy displays a message stating that the order is already marked as completed.

     Use case ends.

-* 3b.
+* 2b.
 There are no orders with the specified index.
-  * 3b1.
+  * 2b1.
 SellSavvy displays an error that the order index is invalid.

   Use case ends.